grafana/k6-docs/src/data/markdown/docs/03 cloud/02 Analyzing Results/05 HTTP Tab.md

 ### Organize HTTP requests by scenario and group

-The HTTP tab can be display two different views:
+The HTTP tab can  display two different views:
-- The list view shows a flat list of entries aggregating similar entries (with same value for labels name, status, method, expected_response).
+- The list view shows a flat list of entries.
+You can use the columns to sort by label name, status, method, and expected_response.
-- The tree view visually groups entries by the scenario and group the request was executed.
+- The tree view organizes entries by the scenario and group from which the request was sent.

 To change the tab to tree view, use the toggle.